When Uber Comes to Town

 What makes a customer stick with you when often the choice of who to ride with comes down to either availability or price?
 It's worth taking the time to figure out who is riding with you and which segment of riders gives your company the most value and potential for growth.
 What percentage of riders are repeat users or new customers or customers returning after an absence?
 These are important things to know as that information can help you figure out not only how to foster loyalty, but with whom to foster it.

 Once you're able to identify which riders bring the greatest benefit to your organization, create programs to encourage them further.
-Something ride-sharing platforms offer which taxi companies usually do not are loyalty programs.
-Think of the points programs most airlines offer or discount punch-cards many local coffee shops give out.
+Something ride-sharing platforms offer that other taxi companies usually do not are loyalty programs.
+Think of the points programs most airlines offer or discount punch cards many local coffee shops give out.
 Consumers appreciate a discount and they love a good game.
 Creating programs that allow them to play towards rewards work really well to keep them coming back—especially if you've created an engaging and reliable experience to come back to.